restackio/examples-python/agent_chat/README.md

 # Restack AI - Agent Chat

 This repository contains a an agent chat for Restack.
-It demonstrates how to set up a workflow to have a conversation with AI agent.
+It demonstrates how to set up a workflow to have a conversation with an AI agent.

 ## Prerequisites